nils-braun/nils-braun.github.io/_posts/2020-02-04-tsfresh-on-cluster-1.md

 3. if your data does not fit into a single machine, chances are high you are already using libraries like `Apache Spark` or `dask` for handling the data (before `tsfresh`), so we will discuss how to interact from them with `tsfresh` ([next post](../tsfresh-on-cluster-2/)).
 4. And if you are not using `dask` or `Apache Spark` and your data does still not fit into a single machine, you can still leverage the power of a task scheduler such as `luigi` for this ([next post](../tsfresh-on-cluster-2/)).

-If you want to follow along with the code examples, make sure to install the most recent version of `tsfresh`.
+If you want to follow along with the code examples, make sure to install the most recent version of `tsfresh` (the following was tested with v0.15.1).
 You also need an example data set for testing.
 `tsfresh` comes with multiple example data, so let's choose one of it: the robot failure time series data.
 You can learn more on the data sample from the [UCI page](http://archive.ics.uci.edu/ml/datasets/Robot+Execution+Failures).